 The advantage of CSS is that you can easily take one design off and put another design on without having to completely rebuild your website.

-This is particularly useful for an online magazine that is likely to evolve over time.
+This is particularly useful for a digital magazine that is likely to evolve over time.
 Many magazines, for example, have seasonal issues for spring and winter and want to change their design slightly to fit this.

 Add the Background Content